farcaster-project/RFCs/user-stories.md

 #### Results of negotiation phase

-The negotiation is out of scope for this RFC but MUST result in:
+At the end of the negotiation phase, participants must result with:

  * Daemons connected to each other
- * Agreement on the following set of parameters
+ * Validated set of parameters containing:
      * Blockchains used as an Arbitrating-Accordant asset pair, e.g. BTC-XMR
      * Amount exchanged of each assets, e.g. 200 XMR and 1.3 BTC
      * Transition from Maker-Taker roles into Alice-Bob roles
      * Time parameters t1 and t2, i.e. protocol timelock parameters
+     * Fee strategy for arbitrating transactions

+#### GUI Mockups

+We present a simple user interface for starting with the role of a maker or a taker and the steps that must follow each choice.

 ![](https://raw.githubusercontent.com/farcaster-project/RFCs/hackmd/images/negociation-phase-mocks.png)